 Scope

-- Education (K–12 and higher ed)
+- K–12 and higher education

-- Healthcare systems
+- healthcare systems

-- Small and mid‑size enterprises
+- small and mid‑size enterprises

-- Regional cybersecurity workforce and pipeline
+- regional cybersecurity workforce and pipeline

-- Public‑private coordination structures
+- public‑private coordination structures

-Methodology
+Methodology Enhancements

 Each weakness is evaluated for: